maiklindner/feefier/PRIVACY.md

 **Last Updated:** September 12, 2025

-This Privacy Policy describes how the "Feed Notifier" browser extension (hereafter "the extension"), developed by [Your Name], handles data.
+This Privacy Policy describes how the "Feed Notifier" browser extension (hereafter "the extension"), developed by Maik Lindner, handles data.

 Protecting your privacy is very important to us.
 The extension was developed following the principle of data minimization.
 This means that only the data absolutely necessary for the core functionality of the extension is processed.